Human In Vitro Developmental Toxicity Assay Combined with a Read-Across Approach for Chemical Assessment – FutureTox III (2015)

 Mar 21, 2017Presented at FutureTox III: Bridges for Translation in Arlington, Virginia in November 2015 by Stemina’s Associated Director of Toxicology, Jessica Palmer.
 The reproductive and developmental toxicity requirements for registering chemical substances under REACH (Registration, Evaluation, Authorization, and Restriction of Chemicals) using whole-animal models could cost up to $8 billion and require the use of up

 A Metabolic Profile of Autism Spectrum Disorder from Autism Phenome Project Patient Plasma – IMFAR 2015 [PDF]

 Mar 23, 2016Presented at the International Meeting for Autism Research, May 2015, in Salt Lake City, Utah.
-We The diagnosis of autism spectrum disorder (ASD) at the earliest age possible is important for initiating optimally effective intervention.
+The diagnosis of autism spectrum disorder (ASD) at the earliest age possible is important for initiating optimally effective intervention.
 Patients can be reliably diagnosed through behavioral testing at about 2 years of age.
-However, in the United States the
+However, in the United States the average

 A Biomarker-Based Human Stem Cell Assay Applied for Ranking a Retinoid Series Based on Relative Developmental Toxicity Potential

 Feb 20, 2016Presented at the Society of Toxicology’s 55th Annual Meeting and ToxExpo, March 2015, in San Diego, California.
 We previously developed an in vitro, biomarker-based, human induced pluripotent stem (iPS) cell-based assay to screen compounds for developmental toxicity.
 The assay measures changes in two amino acids (ornithine and cystine) involved in cell proliferation and differentiation.
 This